Overview

 employment, physical move, or inheritance).

-When opening an advisory account, the Adviser obtains information from the client
+When opening an Advisory Account, the Adviser obtains information from the

-regarding the client's financial situation and investment objectives.
-The Advisor
+Client regarding the Client's financial situation and investment objectives.
+The

-meets with the client at least annually to conduct a formal review of each portfolio
+Advisor meets with the Client at least annually to conduct a formal review of each

-to assure that the securities in the portfolio meet the guidelines of each client's asset
+portfolio to assure that the securities in the portfolio meet the guidelines of each

-allocation strategy and to determine if there have been any changes in the client's
+Client's asset allocation strategy and to determine if there have been any changes in

-financial situation or investment objectives.
-The Adviser is always reasonably
+the Client's financial situation or investment objectives.
+The Adviser is always

-who is responsible for all aspects of providing investment advice and management
+primarily responsible for most aspects of providing investment advice for Client

 14